sstsimulator/sst-docs/docs/core/unitalgebra/class.md

 The UnitAlgebra class supports serialization and can be used in event serializers.

 :::tip Speed Check
-UnitAlgebra is designed for convienence, not performance.
+UnitAlgebra is designed for convenience, not performance.
 It employs string operations to manipulate units.
 Use it outside of SST's run phase for things like parsing parameters and calculating values needed for simulation.
 During the run phase, use this class sparingly or in situations where performance is not a critical concern (e.g., for pretty-printing debug information).
 :::

 ## Header